TowhidShohad/tech-salary-insights/README.md

 Use Power BI to open the dashboard file from the dashboard/ folder.

 🙋‍♂️ About Me
 Hi!
-I'm [Your Name], a data analyst passionate about solving real-world problems using data.
+I'm Mohammad Shohad, a data analyst passionate about solving real-world problems using data.
 📧 Email: [towhidshohad2001.com]
 🌐 Portfolio: [towhidshohad.github.io]
 💼 LinkedIn: [linkedin.com/in/MohammadShohad]